-Dress shirts should generally not be worn causally and should be tucked in.
-Sport shirts can be worn causally, but also with a suit and tie in less formal occasions.
+Dress shirts should generally not be worn casually and should be tucked in.
+Sport shirts can be worn casually, but also with a suit and tie in less formal occasions.
 If worn untucked, a shirt should extend mid way down the fly, but not farther than the bottom of the fly.

 - Generally, avoid black dress shirts unless you're top gun at the local Applebees.

 - Avoid over designed shirts: embellishments like epaulets and buttoned tabs down the middle of the sleeve look like shit.